Economic Development Grants

 We're looking for new projects that provide education and technical support for new or existing entrepreneurs and businesses.
 Examples include business incubators, coworking spaces, one-on-one technical assistance, business skill training, and business outreach.

-SMIF makes up to $100,000 annually.
-Economic Development Grants are awarded on a first-come basis, starting July 1.
+SMIF invests up to $100,000 in economic development grants annually.
+Economic Development Grants are awarded on a first-come basis.

 - Proposals must be submitted by an independent 501(c)(3) organization, a unit of government or a public agency.